brown-bnc/bnc-user-manual/xnat/managing-your-projects.md

 ## Choosing your values

-The values we choose, have implications on the way that protocols trees must be named at the scanner.
+The values we choose have implications on the way that protocols trees must be named at the scanner.
 More precisely, the `Project ID` entered in XNAT, must match the `Study Desciption` field in the scanner \(shown in the next section\).
 At the scanner, the `Study Description` is automatically built by concatenating the protocol tree.
 Traditionally, protocol trees used to be named to easily identify them and they were often re-used among studies.
 New limitations exist which greatly impact the naming scheme:

 1. The protocol tree must start with the PI's brown username
 2. The concatenated field for `Study Description` must be at most 13 characters